 The two and a half hour drive presented us with an Irish countryside that confirmed the images that had long been part of my imagination.
 Idyllic bright green fields presented themselves at every turn, dotted with fluffy cream-colored sheep, black and white dairy cows, furry-coated cattle, and, occasionally, sleek grazing horses.
 Fields divided via low stone “fences” could be seen throughout the unobstructed vistas, with a mountainous backdrop in the distance.
 Having missed the turn to our Bed and Breakfast lodging (for the next two nights), we suddenly and accidently found ourselves in Cong/Inisfree, staring at a major movie set location!
-I will save all of “The Quiet Man” memories for my upcoming blog in two weeks, but let me just say that I was more than just a little bit excited to find myself in the town where John Wayne had once been! )
+I will save all of “The Quiet Man” memories for my upcoming blog in two weeks (The first of that two-part blog post is here), but let me just say that I was more than just a little bit excited to find myself in the town where John Wayne had once been! )

 The Irish Countryside